krusve/krusve.github.io/_posts/2022-11-28-thm-toolsrus.md

 **Q8** and **Q9** again needs us to take a look at our earlier nmap scan.

+## Exploit

-Now we know both from gobuster and from Q7 that we have the /manager/ directory, which after a short google sesh turns out to have several possiuble vulnerabilities.
+Now we know both from gobuster and from Q7 that we have the /manager/ directory, which after a short google sesh turns out to have several possible vulnerabilities.

 Start Metasploit with ```"msfconsole"``` and use the "search" functionaility of metasploit to find an exploit we can use:
 ```shell